coreinfrastructure/best-practices-badge/criteria.md

 - <a name="crypto-call"></a>Application software that is not itself a cryptographic system/library MUST NOT implement its own cryptographic functions, but MUST instead call on software specifically designed for the purpose.  <sup>[<a href="#crypto-call">crypto-call</a>]*</sup>
 - <a name="crypto-oss"></a>All functionality that depends on cryptography MUST be implementable using OSS because its specification meets the [*Open Standards Requirement for Software* by the Open Source Initiative](http://opensource.org/osr)  <sup>[<a href="#crypto-oss">crypto-oss</a>]*</sup>
 - <a name="crypto-keylength"></a>The default keylengths MUST meet the NIST minimum requirements at least through the year 2030 (as stated in 2012).
 These minimum bitlengths are: symmetric key 112, factoring modulus 2048, discrete logarithm key 224, discrete logarithmic group 2048, elliptic curve 224, and hash 224.
 See <http://www.keylength.com> for a comparison of keylength recommendations from various organizations.
 The software MUST be configurable so that it will reject smaller keylengths.
 The software MAY allow smaller keylengths in some configurations (ideally it would not, since this allows downgrade attacks, but shorter keylengths are sometimes necessary for interoperability.)  <sup>[<a href="#crypto-keylength">crypto-keylength</a>]*</sup>
 - <a name="crypto-working"></a>Security mechanisms MUST NOT on depend cryptographic algorithms that are broken or have too-short key lengths (e.g., MD4, MD5, single DES, or RC4).
-It is RECOMMENDED that SHA-1 not be used (we are well aware that git uses SHA-1).
+It is SUGGESTED that SHA-1 not be used (we are well aware that git uses SHA-1).
 Currently-recommended algorithms include AES and SHA-256/SHA-512.
 Implementations SHOULD support multiple cryptographic algorithms, so users can quickly switch if one is broken.  <sup>[<a href="#crypto-working">crypto-working</a>]*</sup>
 - <a name="crypto-pfs"></a>Any key agreement protocol SHOULD implement perfect forward secrecy so a session key derived from a set of long-term keys cannot be compromised if one of the long-term keys is compromised in the future.  <sup>[<a href="#crypto-pfs">crypto-pfs</a>]*</sup>
 - <a name="crypto-password-storage"></a>If passwords for later authentication are stored, they MUST be stored as iterated hashes with per-user salt.  <sup>[<a href="#crypto-password-storage">crypto-password-storage</a>]*</sup>
 - <a name="crypto-random"></a>All keys and nonces MUST be generated using cryptographically random functions, and *not* through non-cryptographically random functions. <sup>[<a href="#crypto-random">crypto-random</a>]*</sup>